Women and religion: Christianity

-According to the scripture in Genesis, “the Lord God said, it is not good that the man should be alone; I will make him a help meet (fit or suitable) for him.
-The passage suggests that women are to play a supportive role to men and is supported in further passages from Christian Scripture.
-For example, in Colossians and Peter, women are called to submit to their husbands and stay silent in their shadow.
-Lastly, in terms of how women are suppressed by scripture, a specific passage in the Epistle to Titus calls for a woman to not teach or preach in public assembly.
-This would constitute the authority of a man.
+According to a scripture in Genesis, “the Lord God said, it is not good that the man should be alone; I will make him a help meet (fit or suitable) for him, suggesting that women are to play a supportive role to men and in Colossians and Peter, women are called to submit to their husbands.
+In 1 Timothy 2:12, Paul writes that he does not permit a woman teach or to have authority over a man.

-While it has been estimated that the female share (aged 20 years and over) of the World's Christian Population is between 52 and 53 percent, leadership roles in modern organized churches and sects of Christianity are often restricted to males.
+While it has been estimated that the female share (aged 20 years and over) of the world's Christian population is between 52 and 53 percent, leadership roles in modern organized churches and sects of Christianity are often restricted to males.
 In the Roman Catholic Church, as well as in Eastern Orthodox Churches and Oriental Orthodox Churches, only men may serve as priests or deacons.
 In addition, only males serve in senior leadership positions such as pope, patriarch, and bishop.
 However, in Christian history, women have been ordained to the diaconate and performed equal duties with male deacons.
 Although ordaining women as deacons fell out of mainstream practice many centuries ago, many Orthodox Churches have re-instated them to varying degrees.
 In 2017, Ani-Kristi Manvelian was ordained and consecrated with her male counterparts in the diaconate at Saint Sarkis Cathedral in Tehran.
 In addition to serving in the clergy, women may serve as nuns and abbesses.

-Although many voices within Christianity profess equality for all and say women and men were created equally, as shown throughout history, women have been subject to the patriarchy embedded in the religion in some places and expressions.
-“In the midst of the Greek, Roman, and Jewish cultures, which viewed women almost on the level of possessions, Jesus showed love and respect for women.”
-As expressed in the preceding quote, Jesus Christ professed equality and Christianity expresses and celebrates equality.
+Although many voices within Christianity profess equality for all and say women and men were created equally, women have been subject to the patriarchy embedded in the religion in some places and expressions.
 It is the patriarchy of society that influences Christianity and puts men in positions of power.
 Though women have played a vital role in the church, as expressed by the Acts and many others, none have ever been allowed leadership.
 Historically, women such as Mary Magdalene, who played a major role in supporting Jesus and the ministry, show just how influential women have been to Christianity.